Code-Institute-Submissions/prej-milestone-one/README.md

 This is the website for the rock band, The Monkees.
 The page highlights a few of the bands greatest hits, as well as information relating to the band members.
 As the band are still touring, it features a section for enquires about their availability.

+A live version can be found on [Github Pages](https://prejudice182.github.io/prej-milestone-one/)

 ## UX

 When I was laying out this project, I wanted to make it as simple as possible, so I chose a one page layout, with different sections for different elements.